Moin06-dev/shopsy-main/README.md

 ## ✨ Features

-- 🚙 **Explore Cars:** Browse and discover various car models available for rent.
-- 📅 **Book Rentals:** Easy booking process for renting cars.
+- 🛍️ **Browse Products:** Discover a wide range of products across various categories.
+- 🛒 **Add to Cart:** Easily add products to your cart for a smooth shopping experience.
-- 🔧 **Manage Rentals:** Track and manage your car rentals.
+- 🔄 **Order Management:** Track and manage your orders effortlessly.
-- 🛠️ **Admin Dashboard:** Manage bookings, view analytics, and handle customer inquiries.
+- 💳 **Secure Checkout:** Experience a safe and secure checkout process.
 - 📱 **Responsive Design:** Optimized for both desktop and mobile devices.
+- 🔧 **Admin Dashboard:** Manage products, view analytics, and handle customer inquiries.

 ## 🛠️ Installation